Skip to main content

 Reviewing Incident Reports

-Incident reports can be conveniently reviewed by schedulers from the Administrative Forms page.
+Incident reports are accessible to users with administrator, assignor, or scheduler permissions in the software and can be conveniently reviewed by schedulers from the Administrative Forms page.
 Whenever a new incident report is submitted, schedulers automatically receive an email notification, ensuring prompt attention to the incident.
 Officiating organization administrators also have the option to specify additional email addresses to be copied on the submission notifications.
 This can be done globally from the System Settings page under the Preferences tab.
 Alternatively, administrators can set up specific email notifications on a per-league basis by editing each individual league using the Add/Edit/Remove Leagues option located on the Administrative Forms page.

 Incident Report Corrections